patricklafrance/wmfnext-shell/README.md

 Most applications must integrate with specific remote logging solutions like [Datadog](https://www.datadoghq.com/) and [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).

-To help with that, the shell runtime accepts any custom loggers as long as it implements the `Logger` interface.
+To help with that, the shell runtime accept any custom loggers as long as it implements the `Logger` interface.

-👉 In this example, we'll create a new logger in the host application.
+👉 Let's create a custom logger in the host application.

 ```ts
 // host - customLogger.ts